Martin White (Royal Navy officer): Jersey

 From September 1808 he was assigned for three years to Vulture, a guard ship stationed at Jersey.
 It seems he took every opportunity while on Vulture for hydrology and survey work both around the Channel Islands and around the French coast.
-This was not without danger in the period of the Napoleanic wars.
+This was not without danger in the period of the Napoleonic Wars.
 Captain Thomas Hurd had been appointed Admiralty's Hydrographer earlier in 1808.
 If Hurd was not influential in White's appointment to Vulture he would certainly have supported the survey work.
 In the end White was to set roots in Jersey for the rest of his life, marrying Eleanor Egan on 24 August 1811 and setting up home in St. Helier.

 White was unemployed for a short while in 1812, before later in that year being assigned the 16-ton vessel Fox for survey work around Jersey.
 Given the larger vessel Shamrock in 1817; in 1818 he was promoted to post-captain.
 His surveys over the ensuing years to 1828 included the English, Bristol, and Irish channels.

 In 1821 Captain White co-authored with John Walker A survey of the island of Jersey, and its surrounding dangers.
 It is noted it was able to be published due to the work of Captain Thomas Hurd (1747–1823) enabling publication of such works to the mercantile fleet.
 Captain white subsequently updated the work in 1840 and 1861.
 In 1824 he further published maps and chart of other Channel Island locations and two maps of the coast or Ireland.
 In 1834/5 he also published Sailing directions for the English Channel: including a general description of the South Coasts of England and Ireland and a Detailed Account of the Channel Islands which was published with revisited editions up until 1850.

 Captain White worked with Charles-François Beautemps-Beaupré mapping the coast of France and is mentioned in the French Maritime Atlas.

 It is believed he was probably responsible for naming the deep underwater valley in the English Channel Hurd Deep after Hurd.